 Kentucky Medicare Supplement Plans

 The average cost of a surgical or medical complication is over $13,000!
-When coding an inpatient service the beneficiary pays the first $1,364 Part A deductible and 20% of the remaining balance.
-In total it would cost the beneficiary almost $4,000!
+When coding an inpatient service, the beneficiary pays the first $1,408 Part A deductible and 20% of the remaining balance.
+In total, it would cost the recipient almost $4,000!

 Now, Medicare Supplement coverage provides financial relief for out of pocket expenses.
 Beneficiaries can purchase plans through private insurance companies and avoid having to pay 20% of an outrageous number!